Important Parenting Suggestions Regarding Student Use of Technology:

 - Be upfront with your child, that this policy will be enforced and monitored.
 Try to set a policy that respects your child’s privacy while also considering their age, maturity level and inclination towards risky behavior.

-- Purchase monitoring / time control software to help enforce your family's policy. o Search "parental control software reviews" to find the latest products, features, and reviews.
+- Purchase monitoring / time control software to help enforce your family’s policy.
+Search “parental control software reviews” to find the latest products, features, and reviews.

-- Think twice as you may allow a computer to be in a child's private bedroom.
+- Think twice as you may allow a computer to be in a child’s private bedroom.
 Authorities recommend that student home computer or mobile device use be in a public area such as the kitchen or den.
-Since the student will likely be using a Smartphone or a mobile tablet, this becomes difficult.
+Since the student will likely be using a Smartphone or a mobile device, this becomes difficult.

 How Much Technology and Access Does Your Child Need?

 - Does a middle school child or younger possess the maturity, judgment, and social skills to use instant/text messaging and social websites responsibly?
 Do their peers?